Zasilkovna/WooCommerce/README.md

 	```

 2. **Check permissions**:
-	- The plugin uses two folders inside the main one: `cache` and `log`
+	- The plugin uses two folders inside the main one: `cache` and `log`.
 	- If the main folder or these folders do not exist, the plugin tries to create them with permissions 0775.
-	- The web server needs write access to both the main folder and subfolders
+	- The web server needs write access to both the main folder and subfolders.
-	- Contact your system administrator if you're unsure about permissions
+	- Contact your system administrator if you're unsure about permissions.

 #### Filters